simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 providing instant feedback as you edit the journal.

 Here are the checks currently available.
-Generally, they are performed in the order they are shown here (and only the first failure is reported).
+They are generally checked in the order they are shown here, and only the first failure will be reported.

 ### Basic checks